Hearing Delzant polytopes from the equivariant spectrum: Constructing polygons

 for all $b$ in $I$.
 Hence property (\ref{most_obtuse_prop}) holds for $P$.

 \textbf{Case 3:} both edges $e_{d+1}$ and $e_2$ vanish simultaneously

 If $d \geq 4$, then $P'$ has at least three edges and we can invoke the induction hypothesis; the arguments made in Cases 1 and 2 can be combined to show that property (\ref{most_obtuse_prop}) holds for $P$.
 If $d=3$, then $P'$ consists of $e_1'$ collapsed onto $e_3$.
-This implies that $e_1$ and $e_3$ are parallel; combining this with the fact that $e_4 \not \in \mathcal{H}$, we see that $I=\{2\}$ so that property (\ref{most_obtuse_prop}) is trivially satisfied. \end{proof}
+This implies that $e_1$ and $e_3$ are parallel; combining this with the fact that $e_4 \not \in \mathcal{H}$, we see that $I = \{2\}$ so that property (\ref{most_obtuse_prop}) is trivially satisfied.

+Since the choice of $e_1$ was arbitrary, the above argument shows that the edge $e_{k+1}$ in the polytope is always uniquely determined as the edge in the appropriate half-plane making the most obtuse angle with $e_k$.
+Thus the ordering of the edges in the polytope is unique. \end{proof}

-We cannot yet apply Lemma \ref{most_obtuse} directly to our data $\mcD$: we do not know the lengths of the edges exactly, and we only know the vectors $e_1, \ldots, e_d$ up to sign.
-One situation in which we \emph{do} know the lengths of the edges exactly is if there is one edge corresponding to each normal direction in the data $\mcD$.
+We cannot yet apply Lemma \ref{most_obtuse} directly to our data $\mcD$: we do not know the lengths of the edges exactly, and we only know the edge vectors up to sign.
+One situation in which we \emph{do} know the lengths of the edges exactly is if there is one edge corresponding to each normal vector in the data $\mcD$.
 This occurs when $P$ does not have parallel sides.
 Since all Delzant polygons with four or more edges have at least one pair of parallel sides (cf. \S \ref{sec:zoo}), we know the lengths of the edges exactly for Delzant triangles.
-In this case, we can easily dispatch with the problem of only knowing the vectors $e_1, e_2, e_3$ up to sign.
-In particular, recalling that $e_1 + e_2 + e_3 = 0$, we see that changing the sign of exactly one or exactly two of our edge vectors corresponds to an edge vector being identically zero.
-Thus the allowable lists of edges for Delzant triangles are $e_1,e_2,e_3$ and $-e_1,-e_2,-e_3$.
+In this case, we can easily dispatch with the problem of only knowing the edge vectors up to sign.
+There is at least one choice of signs so that the resulting vectors are the edges of a Delzant triangle; we arbitrarily choose an initial vector in this triangle and label it $e_1$.
+The subsequent vector is $e_2$ and the last edge vector is $e_3$.
+Recalling that $e_1 + e_2 + e_3 = 0$, we see that changing the sign of exactly one or exactly two of our edge vectors corresponds to an edge vector being identically zero.
+Thus the allowable sets of edge vectors for a Delzant triangle are $\{e_1,e_2,e_3\}$ and $\{-e_1,-e_2,-e_3\}$.
 We will return to the special case of Delzant triangles shortly, but first discuss the more general situation.

-Suppose that the only allowable lists of edges for a Delzant polygon are $e_1, \ldots, e_d$ and $-e_1, \ldots, -e_d$.
+Suppose that the only allowable sets of edge vectors for a Delzant polygon are $\{e_1, \ldots, e_d\}$ and $\{-e_1, \ldots, -e_d\}$.
 The number of such polygons with data $\mcD$ is $4d$, since we can \begin{enumerate} \item choose the initial vector of the polygon; \item choose the sign of that vector; \item choose the sign of the normal to that vector. \end{enumerate} We will see that all these choices give rise to polygons which are translates of $P_{e_1,u_1}$ or $P_{e_1,-u_1}$.